Originally published on March 6, 2017

 - Intellectual capital ROI: a causal map of human capital antecedents and consequents by Nick Bontis

 - Measuring Knowledge and Intellectual Capital by David Skyrme

 - Measuring the Unmeasurable — Part 1, Part 2, and Part 3 by Bill Kaplan

 - The world of intangible asset valuation and Rethinking ROI: The Metrics of Intangible Assets by Art Murray

 - What’s It Worth?
-Measuring the Value of Knowledge: Slides and Recording by Rob Usher and Marti Callahan
+Measuring the Value of Knowledge by Rob Usher and Marti Callahan

 - Nick Milton articles and Knowledge Management Valuation Service from Knoco